henrcezar/tipCalculator/README.md

 # tipCalculator
-A simple calculator for tips
+A simple calculator for tips.
+Coding using only HTML5 + CCS3 + JS